David Cameron has appealed for a calm response to the inquest verdict that Mark Duggan was lawfully killed by a police marksman despite being unarmed.

 The Prime Minister said he hoped people would respect the "proper judicial process" and welcomed the stance taken by Mr Duggan's aunt Carole, who said she wanted "no more violence".

-Commissioner Sir Bernard Hogan-Howe was meeting political representatives from the capital and prominent figures from Tottenham today to discuss how the police can improve relationships.
-He said he is "open to ideas and advice".
+Commissioner Sir Bernard Hogan-Howe met political representatives from the capital and prominent figures from Tottenham to discuss how the police can improve relationships.